 We are delighted that our school kitchen has been awarded the Level 5 Food Hygiene Rating (the maximum score available) by Hampshire County Council, in partnership with the Food Standards Agency.
 The School is also allergy aware and can provide meals for children with food allergies, such as nut, dairy and gluten-free diets.
 We also ask parents not to include foods containing nuts in lunch boxes to make the eating environment as safe as possible.

 Children wanting a school meal select both their main course and dessert at the beginning of the day.
-Menus include two options daily, including a vegetarian option and promote Hampshire County Council’s Healthy Eating Policy.
-Although you can decide on the day whether you wish to have a school dinner we do ask that dinner money is paid to the School Office in advance, either weekly or monthly.
-The current cost of Hampshire County School meals is £2.30 per day.
+Menus include three options daily, including a vegetarian option and promote Hampshire County Council’s Healthy Eating Policy.
+Although you can decide on the day whether you wish to have a school dinner we do ask that dinner money is paid to the School Office in advance, either weekly or monthly via Scopay.
+The current cost of Hampshire County School meals is £2.80 per day.
 Menus are changed termly.
-Throughout the year there are opportunities to join your child for a school dinner during our termly 'Parents to Lunch Weeks' The children also enjoy a delicious Christmas dinner.
+The children also enjoy a delicious Christmas dinner towards the end of the Autumn term.

 We encourage you to pack your child a healthy and realistic-sized lunch.
 Please include a spoon for potted yogurts and if possible peel fruit ready to eat.
 We ask you not to include fizzy drinks or sweets.
 Please do not include any nut-based food in packed lunches.